eecavanna/curl-to-email/README.md

 #### 2. Add the `curl_to_email` command to your shell.

-1. Issue the following command o create a file named `define_curl_to_email.sh` in your home folder
+1. Issue the following command to create a file named `define_curl_to_email.sh` in your home folder
     ```shell
     touch ~/define_curl_to_email.sh
     ```